Ofsted September 2018 said:

 Mr Phil Kew - Co-opted Governor

-Mr Little serves on the Finance and General Purposes / Staff Performance and Development Committee.
+Mr Little serves on the Resources Committee.
 Mr Little is responsible for making sure leaders manage the allocated budget wisely to meet the needs of the school.
 He attends all finance meetings with the Finance Support Officer from Norfolk County Council and reports back to committee governors.
 He advises the governing body on building matters and health and safety matters.
 He also advises the governing body on remedial works which feed into the premises plan and where necessary, the accessibility plan.

 Mrs Sue Kew - Co-opted Governor

 Mrs Kew is the school's Business Manager.
-She provides monthly budget reports to the Finance and General Purposes/Staff Performance and Development Committee.
+She provides monthly budget reports to the Resources Committee.
 She also gives detailed breakdowns of each line within the budget and prepares benchmarking data so the committee can monitor its spending against similar schools.
 Mrs Kew also helps governors access any training modules and produces reports showing which training has taken place not only for governors but also members of staff.